cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 ## Signer Provided PID Proof Generation with Pseudonym

-This section defines operations for generating a pseudonym, as well as using it to calculate a BBS proof.
+This section defines operations for calculating a BBS proof with a pseudonym in the signer provided pid case.
 The BBS proof is extended to include a zero-knowledge proof of correctness of the pseudonym value, i.e., that is correctly calculated using the (undisclosed) id of the Prover (`pid`), and that is "bound" to the underlying BBS signature (i.e., that the `pid` value is signed by the Signer).

 ### Signer Provided PID Proof Generation

 This operation computes a BBS proof with a pseudonym, which is a zero-knowledge, proof-of-knowledge, of a BBS signature, while optionally disclosing any subset of the signed messages.
 The BBS proof is extended to also include a zero-knowledge proof of correctness of the pseudonym, meaning that it is correctly calculated, using a signed Prover identifier and the supplied Verifier's ID.

-Validating the proof (see `ProofVerifyWithPseudonym` defined in (#proof-verification-with-pseudonym)), guarantees authenticity and integrity of the header, presentation header and disclosed messages, knowledge of a valid BBS signature as well as correctness and ownership of the pseudonym.
+Validating the proof (see `ProofVerifyWithPseudonym` defined in (#signer-provided-pid-proof-verification-with-pseudonym)), guarantees authenticity and integrity of the header, presentation header and disclosed messages, knowledge of a valid BBS signature as well as correctness and ownership of the pseudonym.

-This operation makes use of `CoreProofGenWithPseudonym` as defined in (#core-proof-generation).
+This operation makes use of `CoreProofGenWithPseudonym` as defined in (#signer-provided-pid-core-proof-generation).

 ```
 proof = ProofGenWithPseudonym(PK,